EnigmaBay/lingobingojs/README.md

 6. Run `npm start` to run a local, development version of the website.

 See [reactapp readme](./README-reactapp.md) and [reactjs](https://reactjs.org/) for details on cloning, developing, testing, and running react webapps in production vs. development.

+### Dev and Test Usage

+You will need to set up the following for full-stack usage:

+1. An Auth0 account with an SPA and an endpoint that provides JSON Web Public Keys.
+1. An API Server deployment: See [lingobingo-back repository](https://github.com/EnigmaBay/lingobingo-back).
+1. CORS on the API Server if using a mixed http and https deployment.
+1. A MongoDB deployment with appropriate connection string and authorization parameters, and configured to allow connections only from your API Server instance.

 ## Development